nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 HEY MATEz data is saved as a JSON file `[JAR file location]/data/heymatez.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Hey Matez will discard all data and start with an empty data file at the next run.
 </div>

 --------------------------------------------------------------------------------------------------------------------